sonic-net/SONiC/doc/voq/dynamic_host_hld.md

 - A new show to display pending entries is created #show ip neighbor pending

-- New config knob added to Zebra: interface <foo> host-route-enable
+- New config knob added to Zebra: interface <foo> adjacency-route-enable
-  The interface submode is present for any type of interfaces CLI is required to avoid huge set of /32 (host route) advertised as RT-5.
+  The interface submode is present for any type of interfaces CLI is required to avoid huge set of local adjacencies advertised in BGP

-Finally, a new test CLI tom manage pending entries is added.
+Finally, a new test CLI to manage pending entries is added.
 This allows FRR to have its own topotest and guarantee the functionality provided here.

 The new added test cli to manage pending entries is:
 ```